abelberhane/vets-website/script/cypress-testrail-helper/README.md

 You only need to follow these steps once:

 1. Integrate your Cypress spec-file with TestRail -- you should have a TestRail test-case group/section for your spec, and within it TestRail test-cases corresponding to your spec's tests.
+[See Platform team's [Cypress-TestRail-Reporter doc][vsp-cypress-testrail-reporter-doc]]
+   NOTE about **FORM-TESTER** specs: If you're integrating a [form-tester spec][vsp-form-tester], then append the TR test-case-ID suffixes to your dataSet filenames instead, and update your form-tester spec accordingly [e.g., `dataSets: ['minimal-test-C12345','maximal-test-C12346]`].
 1. In TestRail, click the green info-button next to one of your test-case's Case ID.
 An alert should be displayed, providing the case's parent Group ID and ancestor Project & Suite IDs.
 1. Integrate your Cypress spec-file with CTH -- prepend the following JSDOC comment to your spec [replacing `<placeholders>` with your actual values]: